KarimAdel-1/usePopcorn/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 💬 Acknowledgments

 - Thanks to [OMDb API](http://www.omdbapi.com/) for providing movie data.
-- Inspired by various open-source projects and the love for movies!

----

-Feel free to customize the content and style to match your project branding!